fireship-io/fireship.io/content/lessons/ci-cd-with-google-cloud-build/index.md

 ### Add the Build Trigger

 Almost done!
-We just need to connect our Github repo to Cloud Build by registering the build trigger.
+We just need to connect our GitHub repo to Cloud Build by registering the build trigger.
 Make sure to point the trigger the cloudbuild.yaml.

 {{< figure src="img/cloudbuild-trigger.png" alt="github cloud build trigger" >}}